addmind/PHP.Tree/README.md

 ### A small soup of code mixed in a single file in order to maybe:

 * resurrect the PHP-Built-In-Web-Server-Directory-Index.
-* or just provide fast solution for browsing the directory where is dropped in.
+* or just to provide a fast solution for browsing the directory where was dropped in.

 ### Includes: